WingOfAzrael/WeightPredictor/README.md

     Add More Models: Extend the model_choices in config.yaml and model_method in weight_predictor.py to include additional models, such as AdaBoostRegressor or DecisionTreeRegressor.
     Adjust Data Processing: Modify clean_data and align_columns in weight_predictor.py for different preprocessing requirements or new data columns.
     SHAP Explanations: explain_with_shap (in weight_predictor.py) provides SHAP visualizations for model interpretability, showing feature contributions.

-## Requirements

-Refer to requirements.txt for all dependencies.
-Key libraries include:

-    scikit-learn: Machine learning models and tools
-    pandas and numpy: Data handling and manipulation matplotlib and seaborn: Data visualization
-    shap: Model interpretability (optional)
-    pyyaml: Configuration file handling
+    Fuel consumption predictions: use the weight predictions to predict fuel consumption for logistical optimisation.

 ## Acknowledgments

 This project was developed as part of a data science assessment.
 The goal was to predict truck weights and report the findings for further analysis.

 License

 This project is licensed under the MIT License.